svlada/svlada.github.io/posts/require-js-dependency-management-part1.md

  });
 ```

-In next part of Require.js series I will talk about r.js RequireJS optimization and build tool.
+<a target="_blank"  href="/require-js-optimization-part2/">The next part</a> of the RequireJS post series provides more information about r.js tool.

 [Follow me on Twitter](https://twitter.com/#!/svlada)